samblenny/ocfpga/README.md

 ## Software Links

 - Github [orangecrab-fpga/production-test-sw](https://github.com/orangecrab-fpga/production-test-sw):
-  Software, firmware, and gateware for OrangeCrab (probably a good starting point to understand how DFU boot mode works)
+  Software, firmware, and gateware for OrangeCrab text fixture (probably a good starting point to understand how DFU boot mode works)
 - Github [orangecrab-fpga/orangecrab-examples](https://github.com/orangecrab-fpga/orangecrab-examples):
   Example projects and code for OrangeCrab (probably good starting point for learning how to build riscv SoCs with Litex or Amaranth)